integrateddatasvc/agency-registry/README.md

-# Agency Registry
+# Data Agency Registry

 **THIS PROJECT IS IN EARLY DEVELOPMENT STAGE**

 ## Overview

 This project aims at compiling information around government agencies, data archives, research centers, and other organizations producing and publishing statistical and scientific data.
-Our objective is to complement other registries, that tend to focus on agency identification and profile, by capturing additional information about the agencies services and data access mechanisms. offers.
-A key aspect of this project is further to ensure this information is available in machine actionable formats, to enable discovery and automation.
+Our objective is to complement existing registries, that tend to focus on agency identification and profile, by capturing additional information about the agencies services and data discovery/access mechanisms offers.

+A key aspect of this project is to ensure this information is available in machine actionable formats, which in turn enables automated data and services discovery,

 Note that the term agency is broad and can also include in some cases initiatives or projects (such as open government data)

 To browse the registry, please visit [https://integrateddatasvc.github.io/agency-registry/](https://integrateddatasvc.github.io/agency-registry/)

-## How it works

-- The ```_data``` directory is the root of the registry.
-It groups agencies based on their geographic location or coverage (e.g. country, international, etc.)

-- Each agency has a dedicated directory that contains a collection of YAML files storing various pieces of information (metadata) about it:

-  - ids.yaml: holds a list of know unique identifiers for the agency (from other registries)
-  - geo.yaml: describes geographical coverage of the agency
-  - services.yaml: web sites, data catalog, data web services, newsfeed
-  - social.yaml: social networks account identifiers and information

-- Schemas for these files can be found in the project /schemas directory (note that the canonical version is maintained in YAML format)

-- The ```ids.yaml``` file is used by the ```utils\updater.py``` script to automatically harvest existing metadata from external registries and store under the ```external``` sub-directory.

-- Various scripts are used to generate content driving the registry minimalistic [web site](https://integrateddatasvc.github.io/agency-registry/) powered by Jekyll.

 ## Where are we?
-*Last updated 2021-06-23*
+*Last updated 2021-07-12*

 ### Progress

 This project is in its very initial stage and at this time have:

 - Defined rough schemas for the registry files
-- Identified the following agency registries, with Wikidata being the most comprehensive and machine actionable: Coessref, FundRef, GRID, ISNI, OrgRef, ROR, Wikidata
+- Identified the following agency registries: Crossref, FundRef, GRID, ISNI, OrgRef, ROR, Wikidata
+- Recognized Wikidata as the most comprehensive registry
 - Captured initial metadata for government agencies in the U.S., national statistical offices around the globe, a few regional and international organizations, and select data.gov sites.
 Our initial focus has been on identifiers, social networks, and newsfeeds
 - Completed an initial scan of [CKAN](https://ckan.org/) based catalog services
+- Using [Jekyll](https://jekyllrb.com/), generated an HTML web site top provide basic catalog navigation

 ### Roadmap